-Our graduate departments have a limited number of graduate assistantship positions available each year for students like you.
-As a graduate assistant, you devote a minimum number of hours each week (no more than 28) to assistantship responsibilities while maintaining full-time graduate status and receive a stipend as well as free tuition.
+Our graduate departments have a limited number of graduate assistantship positions available each year.
+Graduate assistants devote a minimum number of hours each week (from 20 to 28) to assistantship responsibilities while maintaining full-time graduate status, and receive a stipend as well as tuition.
 Most graduate assistants are appointed for the academic year beginning Fall Semester.
-You can apply for assistantships with teaching responsibilities, non-instructional support duties, or research assignments.
+Assistantships are typically available with teaching responsibilities, non-instructional support duties, or research assignments.

 What is a graduate teaching assistant?